 Originally published on Empathize This and republished here with their permission.

 Editor’s Note: The text below the comic was submitted by a reader to the original publisher.
-The author uses the term “female-bodied,” which doesn’t reflect our preferred language, as the term implies that a female body is made up of particular parts.
+The author uses the term “female-bodied,” which doesn’t reflect our preferred language (designated female at birth) as the term implies that a “female” body is made up of particular parts.

 The unspoken struggles and stigma of living with invisible disabilities come out from the shadows.
 We hope it makes a difference for something that’s far too often misunderstood.

 I am 31 and female-bodied.
 I’ve had ADD all my life.
 Since puberty hit at 14, I have had progressively worse arthritis and periodic migraines.
 I also have anxiety attacks, depression, and mania.

 I don’t pick up social cues well.
 Crowds are bad because social cues are harder to pick up on in a high-stress environment.
 On good days, I might manage to make it through without blundering badly – but I’m always worried that I’m missing something.